 Victims of civil war, bound with ropes and with their

 from the Narmer palette, about 3000 BC

-The Egyptians also sometimes fought off invasions from the Libyans to their west, or from the Nubians to their south (and sometimes they lost to these invaders too).
+The Egyptians also sometimes fought off invasions from the Libyans to their west, or from the Nubians to their south (and sometimes they lost to these attacks too).
 Around 1700 BC, there was a big invasion of Hyksos from the north.

-Rameses III conquering the Libyans (ca. 1300 BC)
+Rameses III conquering the

-.
-Beginning as early as the Middle Kingdom, Egyptian pharaohs hired Nubian mercenaries to fight in their wars.
+Beginning as early as the Middle Kingdom, Egyptian pharaohs hired Nubian mercenaries from Sudan to fight in their wars.
 It is likely (though not proven) that the New Kingdom Egyptians hired Greek mercenary soldiers to fight in their wars with them about 1500 BC.
 Certainly many Greek soldiers fought for Egypt while Egypt was revolting against Persian rule in the 500s and 400s BC.

 Eyewitness: Ancient Egypt, by George Hart.
-For kids.
+Easy reading.